CALM-LMU/YeastMateDocs/docs/train.md

 We provide an easy workflow for re-training the detection model on your own data.
 The model training requires at least one GPU and CUDA version >= 10.1.

+Network training usually takes 4-5GB of GPU RAM, this can be further reduced by setting the batch size from 2 to 1 in the *yeastmate.yaml* config file.

 ## Prepare your data

 After annotating your images as in [Label your images](./label.md), you can use these images to train your own model.